kvutien/Tutorial-truffle-react-hooks/README.md

 ![Demo Lifecycle](./todos.png)

 ## What is not in the demo
-The deployment in production is not shown in this demo:
+The deployment in production is not included in this demo:
 * Truffle can be used to deploy in production on a public testnet or the mainnet
 * The standalone frontend code `build` made by React can be deployed in a public hosting service.

 This deployment stage of the lifecycle is illustrated in another demo, available at https://github.com/kvutien/ipfs-dapp.git

 ## Install the demo
-We'll use the console.
+We'll use the command line console.
 The following installation instructions are for Linux or MacOS, that are Unix-based.

 If you run Windows, it is strongly recommended to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and, inside it, install an Ubuntu virtual machine.
 See instruction guide for both installations in this 4-minute long [YouTube clip:](https://youtu.be/8mns5yqMfZk).

 ## General purpose setup